triska/clpz/README.md

 ## An impure alternative: Low-level integer arithmetic

-Suppose for a moment that CLP(Z) constraints were not available in your Prolog system, or that you do not want to use them.
+Suppose for a moment that CLP(ℤ) constraints were not available in your Prolog system, or that you do not want to use them.
 How do we formulate `n_factorial/2` with more primitive integer arithmetic?

-In our first attempt, we simply replace the declarative CLP(Z) constraints by lower-level arithmetic predicates and obtain:
+In our first attempt, we simply replace the declarative CLP(ℤ) constraints by lower-level arithmetic predicates and obtain:

     n_factorial(0, 1).